magorbalassy/snow-forecast/README.md

 A class to scrape data from snow-forecast.com.
 Uses a logger named `snow_forecast_logger`.

-Sure, here is a description of the `SnowForecast` class that you can use in your `README.md`:

 ### SnowForecast Class

 The `SnowForecast` class is designed to fetch and parse weather forecast data from the website [snow-forecast.com](https://www.snow-forecast.com).
 It provides methods to retrieve information about countries, resorts, and detailed weather forecasts for specific resorts.
 The class uses the `requests` library to make HTTP requests and `BeautifulSoup` from the `bs4` library to parse HTML content.